Delta 8 THC Feeling: What Does It Feel Like?

-Most people who use delta 8 describe it as a smoother, more clear-headed, and less anxious version of standard THC.
+Most people who use delta 8 describe it as a smoother, more clear-headed, and less overwhelming version of standard THC.

 Summary: What Does Delta 8 THC Feel Like?

-- Perception of time, sights, sounds, & memory may alter.
+- Altered perception of time, sights, sounds, & memory

 The Effects of Delta 8 THC By Dose